I’ve been maintaining a Pinterest board for World War I for a dozen years.

 The soldiers look as young and raw as they do on the Allied side.

-Research and my eyes have shown me the Germans built better, more secure trenches.
+Research and my eyes have shown me that the Germans built better, more secure trenches.
 They did not suffer as much as the British and French troops did in the mud.

 Some of that is because they tended to have the physical high ground.